Uma160803/Sales-Performance-report/README.md

-# Sales-Performance-report
+# Sales-Performance-report (Interactive Dashboard creation using MS Excel)

+## Project Objective
-This dashboard presents a high-level analysis of sales performance across various U.S. regions, states, cities, and product categories.
-It consolidates key business metrics to support strategic decision-making.
+To provide a quick overview of sales performance across states, regions, and product categories, highlighting key metrics like total sales, profit/loss, quantity, and discounts to support data-driven business decisions.